Written by Sason Bishope Parry

 Once the bells rang, guests were ushered into the concert hall for the evening’s musical celebration.
 Taiwanese conductor Mei-Ann Chen is no stranger to Lunar New Year programs, having led the Symphony through several previous editions.
 A passionate and charismatic musical leader, she commands immediate attention the moment she steps onto the podium.
 Her animated presence and expressive conducting style brought both warmth and energy to the performance.

-The orchestra then launched into Huan-Zhi Li’s “Spring Festival Overture,” a lively and jubilant piece that immediately set the tone for the evening.
-The music radiated celebration and optimism, filling the hall with an infectious energy.
-Looking around the audience, you could see smiles everywhere as the festive atmosphere took hold.
+The program opened with a visually engaging sequence as the projection screen above the orchestra showed animated horses drifting through clouds alongside multilingual New Year greetings honoring the Chinese, Korean, and Vietnamese communities in attendance.
+The orchestra then launched into Huan-Zhi Li’s Spring Festival Overture, a lively and jubilant piece that immediately set the tone for the evening.
+The music exuded celebration and optimism, filling the hall with an infectious energy.
+Looking around the audience, one could see smiles everywhere as the festive atmosphere gained momentum.

 The evening continued with several remarkable solo performances.
 Yuhsin Galaxy Su, the Symphony’s own second clarinetist, delivered a graceful and delicate interpretation of a beloved Teresa Teng classic, “Alone Ascending the West Chamber.”
 Her performance carried an emotional sensitivity that resonated beautifully within the hall.